 In classroom lectures the teaching and learning content is presented and explained in a didactical, structured, and comprehensive form.
 This includes basic knowledge as well as selected current topics from a very broad research field.
 Crucial facts are conveyed by involving the students in scientific discussions to develop their intellectual power and to stimulate their analytic thinking on astrophysics problems.
 Regular attendance of the lectures is therefore highly recommended.

 The presentation of the learning content is enhanced by problem examples and calculations that the students should work on a voluntary basis.
 These examples are intended to deepen the students' understanding and to help their learning of the course material.
-They are discussed at the tutorial sessions to aid the students’ comprehension of the subject.
+They are discussed at the exercise sessions to aid the students’ comprehension of the subject.

 The examples as well as regular self-study of personal notes from the lectures and of textbooks are an important part of the learning process by the students.
 Such post-processing and practising of the teaching content is indispensable to achieve the intended learning results that the students develop the ability of explaining and applying the learned knowledge independently.